nethakah/tick2trade/README.md

 NASDAQ ITCH 5.0 market data pipeline for FPGA: MoldUDP64 packets in over AXI4-Stream, limit order book reconstructed on-chip, and a preloaded order fires when the book hits conditions software set in advance via AXI-Lite.

-Every number here is measured on the actual board:

 | | |
 | :-- | :-- |
 | Decision latency | 33.3 ns (8 cycles @ 240 MHz) |